Claude Code vs OpenAI Codex: Choosing Autonomous Agents for Production Velocity

 Hundreds of concurrent workers now “push to the same branch with minimal conflicts” through explicit coordination protocols.
 This is an architectural discipline.

-IDE and CLI workflows diverge by tool.
-Codex supports broader IDE coverage across Visual Studio, Xcode, and Eclipse.
 Claude focuses on VS Code and JetBrains with terminal-native operation.
 Cursor demonstrated multi-agent coordination at scale, while Codex offers dedicated CLI tooling.

 Cross-functional adoption expands beyond engineering.
 Anthropic’s internal teams use Claude Code for legal memo drafting, marketing copy generation, and data visualization— “without knowing JavaScript.”
 Documentation generation happens automatically: README updates, changelog creation, API docs.